mb-wali/semantic-versioning/README.md

 a space or two new lines.
 The rest of the commit message goes here.

-copyrights &copy; Marko Ilic, Mojib Wali
+copyrights &copy; Marko Ilic, Mojib Wali, Christoph Ladurner